-Panels can only be used for routine single-stain slides; they cannot be used to set up double-stain slides.
+Panels can only be used for routine single-stain slides and parallel multiplex slides; they cannot be used to set up sequential-stain slides.
 You must have a supervisor user role to create panels.

 To display the Reagent Panels screen, click the Reagent setup icon on the function bar, then click the Panels tab.